 General Dealer Information

-DOR is a proud partner of the Indiana Secretary of State’s Auto Dealer Seminars.
-Dates and locations for 2020 seminars should be available in the summer.
-You can watch this year's seminar online.
-Click the play button below to jump to our presentation.
+DOR is a proud partner of the Indiana Secretary of State's Auto Dealer Seminars.
+Watch the 2021 seminar.
+Play the video below to jump to DOR's presentation.
+See information about upcoming seminars and other dealer training.

-- Frequently Asked Questions for Vehicle and Watercraft Dealers - Including dealer documentation requirements, dealer-to-dealer sales issues, sales tax for out-of-state transactions and more.
+More information for Vehicle and Watercraft Dealers is available on DOR’s Business Tax FAQ page and includes dealer documentation requirements, dealer-to-dealer sales issues, and sales tax info for out-of-state transactions.

 Updated Motor Vehicle Dealer Rules

-For each of these transactions, you must complete and retain Form ST-108NR.
-You also must provide a copy to the buyer as evidence of the amount of sales tax collected.
-Dealers must collect the applicable tax rate on all sales.
+For each of these transactions, the dealer must complete and retain Form ST-108NR.
+Dealers must also provide a copy to the buyer as evidence of the amount of sales tax collected.
+Dealers must collect Indiana sales tax at the applicable tax rate on all sales and remit to DOR.

 The various state tax rates are listed in the table below.
 DOR recommends that dealers verify the current state tax rates and information for all out-of-state transactions.
 The most accurate and updated rate for each state's sales tax can be found at the state's official revenue agency website.